Pavanchaitanya72/Pavanchaitanya72/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am V.Pavan chaitanya.<br>I am currently learning backend technology.<br>
+I am V.Pavan chaitanya.<br>I learnt the Devops tools and also the AWS.<br>

 ## 🌐 Socials: